ms-iot/content/en-US/win10/SetupMBM.md

     * Set "LPSS & SCC Device Mode" to "ACPI Mode"
     * Set "DDR50 Capability Support for SDCard" to "Disable"
     * Set "ACPI Reporting MMC/SD As" to "Non-Removable"
-* Navigate back to top level and select Boot Mainenance Manager-> Boot Options > Change Boot Order
+* Navigate back to top level and select Boot Maintenance Manager-> Boot Options > Change Boot Order
 * Highlight the boot order list (when it is highlighted, you will see "Change the order" on the right side of the screen) and press enter
 * Highlight "EFI Misc Device" and press '+' to move it to the top of the list.
 If it does not move by '+', simply select "EFI Misc Device" and press enter to boot to it.
 * Commit these changes and exit.